-Unlike the sales tax, which is imposed on retailers, the use tax is imposed on purchasers.
-In practice, the use tax is more difficult than the sales tax, because purchasers must generally self-report their California use tax liability.
-Although many large firms located in California are required to register with the BOE and track and report their use tax liabilities, individual consumers and many small firms who are not required to register with the BOE frequently do not report their use tax liabilities.
-Furthermore, although some large mail order catalog and Internet retailers located outside of California voluntarily collect use tax from California consumers and remit it to the BOE, this practice is relatively uncommon.
+Unlike the sales tax, which is imposed on retailers, the use tax is imposed on California purchasers.
+However, out-of-state retailers that have substantial presence in California are required to register with the BOE and collect the use tax on taxable sales made to California consumers, whether the sale was made over the Internet, mail order, or telephone.
+Also, certain larger California businesses that do not sell goods in California are required to register with the BOE and track and report their use tax liabilities on their out-of-state taxable purchases.
+However, individual consumers and many small firms making purchases from unregistered out-of-state retailers are not required to register with the BOE and frequently do not report their use tax liabilities.
 Consequently, a significant portion of California use tax goes uncollected.